 - a.
 Characterization of Income & Expenditure (3 units); - b.
-Federal Income Taxation of Corporations & Shareholders (3 units); - c.
+Corporate Tax (3 units); - c.
 Federal Tax Procedure (3 units); - d.
 Professional Responsibility for Tax Practitioners (2 units); and - e.
 Timing of Income & Expenditure (2 units).

-Students in this program must complete the remaining 13 units from the courses listed in the program catalog.
+Students in this program must complete the remaining 13 units from the courses listed on the law school website for this program.